michellevit/Portfolio/README.md

 ## How To Deploy on DreamHost<a name="how-to-deploy"></a>
+- **NOTE: This app is now hosted on Heroku, not DreamHost.
+Passenger support was removed**
 - Register domain and add hosting
 - Enable Passenger + Node.js (Domain Dashboard > Additional Settings)
 - Login to SSH + install nvm (node version manager)